Integrity in corporate conduct

 The Intesa Sanpaolo Group complies with tax regulations in the belief that compliance is a fundamental contribution of citizenry supporting the community in which it operates.
 Intesa Sanpaolo's positive impact in this respect is confirmed by the disclosed forecast in the Business Plan of a total contribution from 2018 to 2021 of approximately 13 billion euro, an amount comparable to a budgetary stability law.

-During 2020, the Group, in addition to indirect taxes of 1.017 million euro (including UBI's contribution, equal to 170 million), recorded accrued income taxes for the year of 1,360 million euro (including UBI's contribution, equal to 110 million), for the most part in Italy, where the majority of operating income was earned, as per the table below.
+During 2021, the Group, in addition to indirect taxes of 1.170 million euro recorded accrued income taxes for the year of 1,623 million euro, for the most part in Italy, where the majority of operating income was earned, as per the table below.
 The Group has strengthened the internal control system for tax risk, known as the Tax Control Framework, to make it capable of covering the strategically important area of tax risk and meeting the requirements for access to the collaborative compliance scheme introduced in Italy, in accordance with Legislative Decree 128/2015.

 In December 2017, the Intesa Sanpaolo Group adopted its Principles of conduct on fiscal matters, in order to ensure compliance over time with the tax and fiscal rules of the countries where it operates and to guarantee the financial and reputational integrity of all the Group companies.
 Guidelines were also approved for the management of tax risk within the system of collaborative compliance with the Revenue Agency, which govern the criteria and processes that Intesa Sanpaolo must adopt to ensure the adequacy and effectiveness of its Tax Control Framework and related Rules.